 Center for Disease Control: click on Diseases & Conditions

 Sexually Transmitted Infections (STI): The Health Department conducts follow-up counseling for people diagnosed with a reportable STI such as chlamydia or gonorrhea.
+The Health Department also provides testing and treatment for common sexually transmitted infections (STI).
+Call 920-929-3085 for information on testing, cost, and appointment scheduling.

 Women who cannot afford testing for STI’s may be eligible for financial assistance in getting care through the Wisconsin Medicaid Family Planning Waiver Program; contact the Health Department for more information.
 Additional information about sexual health issues can be found at Planned Parenthood.